acttos/CommonUtilities/README.md

 ```
 /**
- Initialize a CUAlertView instance.Remember to invoke this method to initialize CUAlertView only.
+ Initialize a CUAlertView instance.
+ @warning Remember to invoke this method to initialize CUAlertView only.

  @param title The title texts in this alert view
  @param message The message texts in this alert view